National Disability Coordination Officer Program

-The Nationality Disability Coordination Officer (NDCO) Programme aims to improve the transition of people with a disability aged 15 to 64 into tertiary education and employment.
+The Nationality Disability Coordination Officer (NDCO) Program aims to improve the transition of people with a disability aged 15 to 64 into tertiary education and employment.

 The three key objectives of NDCOs are to improve: